bytecodealliance/regalloc2/doc/DESIGN.md

 ## Bundle Merging

-Once we have built the liverange lists for every vreg, we can reverse these lists (recall, they were built in strict reverse order) and initially assign one bundle per (non-pinned) vreg.
+Once we have built the liverange vectors for every vreg, we can reverse these vectors (recall, they were built in strict reverse order) and initially assign one bundle per (non-pinned) vreg.
 We then try to merge bundles together as long as find pairs of bundles that do not overlap and that (heuristically) make sense to merge.